JimmyCerone/ideaBank/Books/Principles by Ray Dalio.md

 ## Questions
 - How can Neil and I use these principles to balance risk in our projects?
 - How can I use the principles to balance risk in my own life?
 In my finances month to month?
+- Where are his tools?
+How many of them are public?

+## Tools
+- Coach
+	- Like siri but for helping out in business
+	- A log of relevant principles
+	- Give feedback to the coach which makes it better over time
+- Issue Log
+	- Keeps track of issues
+- Dot Collector
+	- collects and visualizes opinions during meetings in real time
+		- Give positive or negative dots to people in real time
+	- If you are not in sync, gives suggestions about how to get there
+- Baseball Cards
+	- Presents peoples strengths and weakness with reasoning.
+Helps people understand who is good at what
+- People profile
+	- Simplified version of baseball cards
+	- Work with people to assess self reflection
+- Pain Button
+	- Allows people to record the emotions they are feeling, then come back to reflect on it
+	- Runs off pain + reflection = progress
+- The Combinator
+	- Matches people to jobs by taking data from the baseball card
+- Dispute Resolver
+	- Provides paths for resolving disagreements in an idea meritocratic way
+		- Helps identify believable people to help address the conflict.
+	- Daily Update Tool
+	- Contract Tool
+		- Makes sure you finish what you said you would do in a meeting
+	- Process Flow Diagram
+		- Shows all the roles and responsibilities and how jobs related to one another.
+An organizational graph.
+You can click on a person and see their baseball card.

 ## Reflections
 Risk judgment ability seems to be critical in so many areas of life, from software development to #Budgeting, which seems to leave risk completely out of things.
 Getting really good at managing risk would be a boon.